Predator Eyes & Sunset Lies 🐫

 BAM!

-Inches from impact.
+He’s inches from impact.

 Chris’s voice crackles over the radio: